ganlvtech/go-kahla-notify-server/README.md

 2. It will accept your friend request immediately and reply a message.
 It is your access token.

-3. Send a notification using an HTTP GET request like `/send?token=0123456789abcdef0123456789abcdef&message=HelloWorld`.
+3. Send a notification using an HTTP GET request like `/send?token=0123456789abcdef0123456789abcdef&content=HelloWorld`.

-4. You can reset your access token by sending `Kahla Notify Bot` a message `reset access token`.
+4. You can reset your access token by sending `Kahla Notify Bot` a message `refresh token`.

 5. You can delete your account from `go-kahla-notify-server` by delete the friend `Kahla Notify Bot`.